Broadweat History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Broadweat Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Broadweat family to the New World and Oceana
+Migration of the Broadweat family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Broadweat surname or a spelling variation of the name include: Hugh Broadwater, who came to Virginia in 1663; John Broadwater, who arrived in America in 1671; as well asThomas Broadwater who arrived in Jamaica in 1684..